yoki-labs/yoki-monorepo/README.md

 ### Setting up your dev environment

-You have two options for setting up Yoki.
-One is using node.js/NPM directly, and the other is using the provided docker-compose files.
-There is better stability and mirroring of the prod environment by using the docker-compose files.
-There are two docker-compose files included, one for the development environment, which starts up a Postgres server and mounts the source code as a volume in the container for fast hot code reloading, and the other for production which just builds the bot image.
+There are two docker-compose files included, one for the development environment, which starts up a Postgres server, and the other for production which builds the bot/nsfw image.

-That was a lot of jargon, I admit.
-To simplify it a lot: development in the docker-compose environment is exactly how it's gonna be in prod.
-So that way, we never have to worry about the VPS itself being a problem, and that we can deploy on almost any system that supports docker.
-For simplicity sake, I'm going to assume you are all going to use the docker-compose environment.

 ### Requirements